-Melissa Ferrari is an experimental animator, nonfiction filmmaker, magic lanternist and educator who seeks to acquaint mythologies of the past with contemporary culture.
-In exposing peripheral histories, she seeks to unveil the wonder that lies in the shadow of nonfiction, rather than fiction.
+Melissa Ferrari is an experimental animator, nonfiction filmmaker, magic lanternist and educator who seeks to acquaint folklores of the past with contemporary culture.
+In exposing peripheral histories, she aims to unveil the wonder that lies in the shadow of nonfiction, rather than fiction.
 Her practice engages with the mythification of science and pseudoscience, the preternatural, and histories of phantasmagoria and documentary.
 Melissa also creates commissioned animation for documentaries, specializing in handmade animation for films addressing social issues.

 Originally from Virginia, Melissa is now based in Los Angeles where she received an Experimental Animation M.F.A. from CalArts.
 Her films and magic lantern performances have been shown internationally in venues such as Hot Docs, Hauser & Wirth LA, Ottawa International Animation Festival, Ann Arbor Film Festival, Slamdance and the Harvard History of Science Dept. Melissa is a 2024 Contributing Artist at the Philosophical Research Society in LA.
 In 2022-2023, she was an Artist in Residence at the Camera Obscura Arts Lab in Santa Monica, CA, the Larry Spring Museum of Common Sense Physics in Fort Bragg, CA, and the REDCAT NOW Festival Residency in LA.
 Recent awards include the 2023 Dick Balzer Award, the 2022 Damer E. Waddington Red Cabbage Award, and the 2020 Science Sandbox Symbiosis Award at the Imagine Science Film Festival.